pwaked/number-to-word/README.md

-Convert numbers to multilingual Words
+Convert a number to multilingual Words

-This app written in JavaScript converts numbers into words in three different languages: English, French and Spanish.
+This app written in JavaScript converts a number into words in three different languages: English, French and Spanish.